espocrm/documentation/docs/administration/fields.md

 Parameters:

 * Max-length – a max acceptable length of text;
-* Strip – if checked, then a protocol part and trailing `/` will be stripped.
+* Strip – if checked, then a protocol part and trailing `/` will be stripped;
+* Copy to clipboard button.

 ## Wysiwyg